mtmn/magnolia/README.md

-# fzf-nav
+# magnolia

-Navigation auditing tool.
+Shell navigation auditing tool powered by fzf and sqlite.

 ## Usage
-webp soon.
+soon

 ## Motivation
 My workflow resembles a squirrel trying to hide a hazelnut and I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) long time ago so this made sense.